jiangnianshun/django-mdict/doc/doc_en/doc_deploy.md

 ### Running on wsl

-It is recommended to deploy to wsl1 under windows.
-Wsl2 reads windows files slower than wsl1, causing the query speed to be about 1/20-1/10 slower.
+It is recommended to deploy to wsl1 on windows.
+Wsl2 reads Windows files slower than wsl1, causing the query speed to be about 1/20-1/10 slower.
 In addition, the problem of IP access must be solved.

 1. Install wsl, system ubuntu.

 [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 2. Switch to the root user.
-Django needs to be installed under the root user.
+Django needs to be installed with the root user.

 ```